DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 ![](../Images/Methodology.PNG)

-There were 8 stages to develop the smart watchdog, as shown below. **Include diagram**
+There were 8 stages to develop the smart watchdog, as shown below.

 ## **Stage 1 - Data Collection**: